What do you think of when you hear the term crisis?

 1. Identify all possible types of crises.

 The first thing you’ll want to do when creating a crisis management plan for your business is to identify all possible types of crises that could happen to your specific business.
-To help you do this, consider the different categories of crises which businesses are most susceptible to experiencing.
+To help you do this, consider the different categories of crises that businesses are most susceptible to experiencing.

 - Financial crisis: When a business experiences a drop in demand for whatever it is they sell — whether it’s a product or service.
 They lose value in those assets and can’t afford to pay off their debt.

-- Organizational crisis: When a business has wronged their customers by taking actions that negatively impact their customers.
+- Organizational crisis: When a business has wronged its customers by taking actions that negatively impact its customers.
 Examples may include keeping important information from customers who deserve to know the details about a specific topic or exploiting customers.

-- Natural crisis: Hurricanes, tornados, floods, and winter storms are all examples of natural crises that have the power to damage or completely ruin a business’ office space (or any area owned or used by a business).
+- Natural crisis: Hurricanes, tornados, floods, and winter storms are all examples of natural crises that have the power to damage or completely ruin a business’s office space (or any area owned or used by a business).
 Depending on a company’s location, they might be more prone to various natural disasters occurring throughout the year.

 2. Determine the impact of each type of crisis on your business.